Search: 971 results

 And leaving Nazareth, he came and dwelt at Capernaum, which is on the sea coast, in the borders of Zebulon and Naphthali: That it might be fulfilled which was spoken by Isaiah the prophet,

-That it might be fulfilled which was spoken by Esaias the prophet, saying,
+that that might be fulfilled which was spoken through Esaias the prophet, saying,

 But if your right eye makes you fall, tear it out and throw it away, for you might better lose one part of your body than have it all thrown into the pit!